China activists held after landing on isles disputed with Japan

-HONG KONG, Aug 15 (Reuters) - Five Chinese activists were arrested on Wednesday after landing on an island chain claimed by China and Japan, Japan’s NHK said.
+HONG KONG (Reuters) - Five Chinese activists were arrested on Wednesday after landing on an island chain claimed by China and Japan, Japan’s NHK said.

 David Ko, a spokesman for the activists, said at least seven had made it ashore and five had been “held for questioning”.